Generic Name: benzocaine (BEN-zoe-kane)

 - Benzocaine drops may be harmful if swallowed.
 If you may have taken benzocaine drops by mouth, contact your local poison control center or emergency room immediately.

 - PREGNANCY and BREAST-FEEDING: It is unknown if benzocaine drops can cause harm to the fetus.
 If you become pregnant while taking benzocaine drops, discuss with your doctor the benefits and risks of using benzocaine drops during pregnancy.
-It is unknown if benzocaine drops is excreted in breast milk.
+It is unknown if benzocaine drops are excreted in breast milk.
 If you are or will be breast-feeding while you are using benzocaine drops, check with your doctor or pharmacist to discuss the risks to your baby.

 Possible side effects of benzocaine drops: